MaxHass12/Head_First_C/Chapter_3/NOTES.md

 # 20. Let the library do the work for you

+- Many programs use command-line options, so there is a special library function we can use to make dealing with them a little easier.

-- Each invocation of `getopt` function returns the next function it finds on the command line.
+- Each invocation of `getopt` function returns the next option it finds on the command line.

 - To use it, we need to include `unistd.h` header.

 - We use `getopt` inside a `while` conditional.